WAF or Web Application Firewall

 Web applications that enable users to upload their own content are vulnerable to malicious code payloads from cybercriminals.

-Attackers are increasingly adept at disguising their code to exploit flaws with no signatures that exist before on a web application.
+Attackers are increasingly adept at disguising their code to exploit web application security flaws with no signatures that exist before on a web application.

-Cybercriminals may attempt to overwhelm a web application with unusual levels of incoming traffic from different sources at the same time.
+Cybercriminals may attempt to overwhelm a web application with unusual levels of malicious web traffic from different sources at the same time.

 Read more: Cyber Security Threat.